mockery/mockery/README.md

 composer require --dev mockery/mockery
 ```

+⚠️️ The remainder of this README refers specifically to the master branch (1.0-dev).

 ## Test Doubles

 Test doubles (often called mocks) simulate the behaviour of real objects.
 They are